Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 Can I get a student loan without my parents?

-Certainly, you can secure a student loan independently, even with limited credit or income history, freeing you from parental involvement.
+Yes, you can secure a student loan independently, even with limited credit or income history.
 Federal student loans are available to “dependent” students, with some limitations.
-As of 2023, a four-year degree can borrow up to $31,000, and up to $138,500 for a graduate degree.
-With a stable income and credit history, you can independently apply for a private student loan, potentially without parental assistance.

 Learn With Erika